C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage.md

 **Figure 5:** The Apollo Guidance Computer (AGC), the hardware on which the code examined in this case study ran.
 During the Apollo 11 lunar descent, the AGC triggered 1202 and 1201 alarms warning of computer overload—yet the mission continued safely.
 This was possible because Margaret Hamilton's team had designed the software to prioritise essential tasks and recover gracefully from errors, a then-innovative approach that proved critical in those final minutes before landing. *Credit: Rama, [CC BY-SA 2.0 FR](https://creativecommons.org/licenses/by-sa/2.0/fr/deed.en), via [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Apollo_Guidance_Computer_(AGC).jpg)*

-In Section 2.a, we introduced analytical questions for approaching code as historical evidence—questions about provenance, authenticity, context, and cultural markers.
+In assignment 2, we introduced analytical questions for approaching code as historical evidence—questions about provenance, authenticity, context, and cultural markers.
 The Apollo code provides an opportunity to apply these questions to a concrete artifact.
 We begin with the original form in which much of this code survived: paper.

 #### The Original Artifact: Reading the Paper Listing